 Lying to the north east of Salou on Spain’s Costa Dorada, the charming resort of La Pineda is the ideal choice for people with smaller children consid …

-Salou is found a mere six miles west of Costa Dorada’s largest town Tarragona.
-It is the ideal choice for family holidays in Spain.
+Salou is found a mere six miles west of Costa Dorada's largest town Tarragona.
 Find out why it makes a great family beach holiday with our Salou blog. …

 If you’re a bit of a culture vulture, a trip to the fabulously bohemian Sitges is a must for any holiday to Spain.
 Described as Barcelona’s little sis …